Sayless-Digital/Success-Family-V4/docs/EMAIL_SYSTEM.md

 ## Overview

-The Success Family platform uses Resend API for sending transactional emails related to subscription and payment management.
+The Success Family platform uses Inbound API for sending transactional emails related to subscription and payment management.
 The email system covers both platform subscriptions (for creating communities) and community subscriptions (for joining communities).

 ## Email Templates